Infinitode/Infinitode/README.md

 #### Latest changes:

+- First open-source release of [LocalShare](https://github.com/Infinitode/LocalShare).
+Visit the live demo here: https://local-share.netlify.app/
-- Updated `Hued` to version `1.0.6`: New `export_palette` function to export palette data to CSV, TXT, and JSON and a function to generate gradients under `ColorPalette`.
+- Updated `Hued` to version `1.0.6`: New `export_palette` function to export palette data to CSV, TXT, and JSON, and a function to generate gradients under `ColorPalette`.
 - Updated `PWLDS` with 5 million new passwords.
 It now contains over 10 million unique passwords with strength level classes.
 - Updated `Python Projects` with 2 new beginner projects.
 - Updated `Dungen Dev` to version 1.2, now more context-aware.
 The model benefits from higher temperature values for more creative results.
 Use it on our API, [Hugging Face Spaces](https://huggingface.co/spaces/InfinitodeLTD/Dungen-Dev), or on our website: https://infinitode.netlify.app/ai.